New Zealand Veterinary Association

-The New Zealand Veterinary Association Te Pae Kīrehe (NZVA), formerly the New Zealand Veterinary Association, is a professional organisation in New Zealand.
+The New Zealand Veterinary Association (NZVA) is a professional organisation in New Zealand.

 The association was established in 1923 to "assist in the development of the profession, including the registration of veterinarians, making submissions to Parliament and other bodies, negotiating conditions of employment and to advocate veterinary training in New Zealand".
 In 2023, the organisation's stated purpose is "To build exceptional working lives as veterinary professionals by providing support, resources and advocacy."

+History

 As of 2023, the elected President is Kate Hill.
 On 29 May 2023, the organisation announced that it would use the Māori term Te Pae Kīrehe in addition to its English name in order to be more inclusive.
 The translation was provided by Rawinia Higgins, Chair of the Māori Language Commission (Te Taura Whiri i te Reo Māori).

 Activities

 The NZAS has fifteen regional networks throughout New Zealand and twelve special interest branches.
 It hosts several annual conferences, meetings and events for members.

 The NZAS publishes the New Zealand Veterinary Journal, as well as the magazine VetScript and SciQuest, an e-library of Australian and New Zealand veterinary publications.